 \kizito{TODO: what is the value of the beta parameter for the beta prior?}

-Both univariate CBI, and BI using a Beta prior, are based on the likelihood $L(x;n)=(1-x)^n$, i.e. they assume the executions are statistically independent.
-In Fig.~\ref{fig_example1_baseline}, as expected, univariate CBI gives less confidence (so, is more conservative) than BI using a Beta prior\footnote{This observation holds for any feasible prior}.
-While, both of these are more optimistic than CBI with doubts about independence.
+Univariate CBI and BI (using a Beta prior) both assume the executions are statistically independent (so, have likelihood $L(x;n)=(1-x)^n$).
+In Fig.~\ref{fig_example1_baseline}, as expected, univariate CBI gives less confidence (so, is more conservative) than BI using a Beta prior\footnote{This observation holds for any feasible prior, not only Beta distributions.}; while both of these are more optimistic than CBI with doubts about independence.
 Failure-free evidence is always ``good news'' under univariate CBI and BI (i.e., the solid and dashed-dot curves monotonically increase to ``certainty'' in the bound).
-Contrastingly, with doubts in independence, such evidence actually becomes ``bad news'', and undermines an assessor's posterior confidence in the $10^{-4}$ bound for \emph{all} sufficiently large $n$ (i.e., the uni-modal pattern of the dashed curve).
+Contrastingly, with doubts in independence, such evidence can eventually undermine an assessor's posterior confidence in the $10^{-4}$ bound for \emph{all} sufficiently large $n$ (i.e., the uni-modal pattern of the dashed curve).
 This is because there are pessimistic reasons for why the failure-free tests could be occurring -- reasons that suggest the successes are occurring despite the SCS not being very reliable.
-The apparent positive correlation of the tests could be due test-cases being unrepresentatively ``easy'' for the SCS to correctly respond to, or there may be a problem with the test oracle which means some failures could go undetected \cite{littlewood_use_2007,Barr_Oracleproblem_2015}. \begin{insight}[failure-free testing can undermine confidence in a failure-rate bound] In the baseline scenario with accumulating failure-free tests, \emph{any} prior confidence the assessor has in the executions being positively correlated, i.e. any $\phi_2>0$, will eventually undermine confidence in any failure-rate bound.
-Unlike the univariate case, where accumulating failure-free evidence \emph{must} indicate that the system is very reliable, because (pessimistic reasons for) positive correlations are ignored. \end{insight}
+For example, the test-cases might be unrepresentatively ``easy'' for the SCS to correctly respond to, or there may be problems with the test oracle which mean some failures go undetected, see \cite{littlewood_use_2007,Barr_Oracleproblem_2015,SalakoZhao_TSE_2023}.

-In this scenario, prior confidence in negatively correlated executions (i.e. $\phi_1>0$) has a negligible impact on posterior confidence in failure-rate bounds, as the sensitivity analysis in section \ref{sec_senstivity_analysis} will illustrate.
-This is unsurprising, since the more successful executions are observed, the less likely these could be arising from a system with negatively dependent tests.